CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 ![img](img/mzmine/gnps_export_module_V2.png)

 !!! important
-    There is bug in teh last MZmine version (MZmine2.53) in which the file paths for export file can not be written in teh fiel selction window.
-To bypass this you can simply type teh file name directly in teh field in the export module.
+    There is bug in the current MZmine version (MZmine2.53) in which the file paths for the export file can not be written in the file selction window.
+To bypass this you can simply type the file name directly in the field in the export module.